 - Create collaborative spaces

-The Library gives everyone the opportunity to learn and excel and promised to protect the public’s investment in its buildings as part of the levy.
-The South Park Branch improvements are part of the Library’s commitment to keeping its buildings well-maintained, clean and comfortable for patrons.
+We promised to protect the public's investment in its buildings as part of the 2012 voter-approved Library levy.
+The South Park Branch improvements are part of our commitment to keeping Library buildings well-maintained, clean and comfortable for you.

 South Park Branch 2006 construction